KTern/docs-center/docs/content/digital-labs/how_to_manage_your_defects_lifecycle/_index.en.md

 ---
-title: "How to create and manage your Defects Lifecycle?"
+title: "How To Create And Manage Your Defects Lifecycle?"
 date: 2021-06-19T11:02:05+06:00
 lastmod: 2021-06-19T11:02:05+06:00
 weight: 11